urbit/developers.urbit.org/content/guides/core/hoon-school/H-libraries.md

----
++++
 title: Libraries
-nodes: 145, 153, 175
+nodes: [145, 153, 175]
-objectives:
-  - "Import a library using `/+` faslus."
-  - "Create a new library in `/lib`."
-  - "Identify the role of a desk in the Clay filesystem."
-  - "Identify the components of a beak."
-  - "Identify filesystem locations (including desks)."
-  - "Identify the components of a path."
-  - "Build code samples with `-build-file` thread."
-  - "Discuss Ford import runes."
----
+objectives: ["Import a library using `/+` faslus.", "Create a new library in `/lib`.", "Identify the role of a desk in the Clay filesystem.", "Identify the components of a beak.", "Identify filesystem locations (including desks).", "Identify the components of a path.", "Build code samples with `-build-file` thread.", "Discuss Ford import runes."]
++++

 #   Libraries